-Bites from the Media featuring our founder and accessibility thought leader; Marnie Courage
+Bites from the Media featuring our founder, Occupational Therapist and Accessible Housing expert; Marnie Courage.

 On October 19, 2022 we participated in the Rally at Parliament Hill in Ottawa, led by Disability Without Poverty, to support the fast-tracking of Bill C-22 to become law in Canada.
 This was during the same week as the UN Day for the Elimination of Poverty.